Asus ROG Strix XG32V Curved Gaming Monitor Review: Big, Smooth & Colorful

 MORE: All Monitor Content

 VA panels are notorious for ghosting.
 I have yet to see a single VA panel monitor not have this issue.
 The DCI-P3 color gamut is a nice feature to have.
 I still heavily prefer G-Sync 2 over FreeSync 2 not matter what as the overall gaming experience is still superior with Nvidia cards, albeit is subject to one's preferences over the long term.
-Refresh rates are great, but again are ruined by the ghosting caused by the use of a VA panel.
+G-Sync also has a much better lower dynamic refresh threshold of 30Hz versus 48Hz of the FreeSync 2.
+Overall, the refresh rate supported by the XG32V are great, but again are ruined by the ghosting caused by the use of a VA panel.
 And the absence of HDR is an absolute fail IMHO.

 It's not cutting edge, sure.
 But it's a good product.
 I personally wouldn't go much above 600$ for a monitor.
 After all, I can buy three decent quality 1080p screens for that price.
 But if all people make are super monitors with four digit price tags, and cheap crap, that's what people will buy.
 But a nice middle ground, with monitors between 400 and 800, helps build a healthy market, because those supermonitors, once the cutting edge has moved on, can move to higher bulk, and trickle down, without us needing to wait for the prices to drop quite as much to get the features.